-When used in freezing or below freezing temperatures, the precautions should be taken: Fresh water and drainage systems - preparations to avoid freeze-ups.
-Propane gas (if so equipped) and sufficient power is needed for protection from possible freeze-ups on the propane gas regulator.
-Keep in mind that more frequent furnace operation will substantially increase battery draw and propane gas use.
-During cool weather usage, ventilation or addition of a dehumidifier may be required to reduce condensation.

-Check outside extrusions on compartment doors, locks, slide outs, windows, vents, etc., for frozen moisture before operating to avoid damage to parts.
+- ☐ Fresh water and drainage systems preparations to avoid freeze-ups. - □ Propane gas (if so equipped) and sufficient power is needed for protection from possible freeze-ups on the propane gas regulator.
+Keep in mind that more frequent furnace operation will substantially increase battery draw and propane gas use. - During cool weather usage, ventilation or addition of a dehumidifier may be required to reduce condensation. - Check outside extrusions on compartment doors, locks, slide outs, windows, vents, etc., for frozen moisture before operating to avoid damage to parts.